 Right-click, resize, convert, etc.

-Once all that is said and done, you can launch Nautilus normally and when you right-click on an image you will get the option to Resize and Rotate if you installed the nautilus-image-converter plugin.
-If you installed the nautilus-image-tools plugin, you will see an Image tools option which further expands to show resize, convert and everything else.
+Once all that is said and done, you can launch Nautilus normally and when you right-click on an image you will get the option to Resize and Rotate if you installed the Nautilus-image-converter plugin.
+If you installed the nautilus-image-tools plugin, you will see an Image tools option which further expands to show resize, convert, and everything else.
 Let’s take resizing an image for example.
-Select an image or as many as you want then right-click and select Resize Images… A window appears allowing you to select the new size or if you want to overwrite the original image.
+Select an image or as many as you want then right-click and select Resize Images… A window allows you to select the new size and overwrite the original image.
 Click Resize when ready.
-The resized image is saved in the same location as the original if you choose to not overwrite it.
+The resized image is saved in the same location as the original if you choose not to overwrite it.

-Similarly, you can also select Image tools > Resize.
-The resized window is a bit different in both the methods but both of them essentially have the same options.
-Except that the resize option in Image tools does not let you manually append anything to the name of the new file(s).
+Similarly, you can also select Image Tools> Resize.
+The resized window is a bit different in both methods.
+The resize option in Image tools does not let you manually append anything to a new file(s).